Skip to main content

 • Privacy customs: Female relatives remain nearby in traditional households

-• Modern adaptation: 70% of urban couples now spend first night in hotels
+• Modern adaptation: Many urban couples now spend first night in hotels

 • Historical note: Ancient Afar “battle” tradition now reduced to playful symbolism